inindev/rock-5b/README.md

 # rock-5b
 #### *Debian ARM64 Linux for the Radxa Rock 5 Model B*

-This Debian ARM64 Linux image is built directly from official packages using the Debian [Debootstrap](https://wiki.debian.org/Debootstrap) utility, see: https://github.com/inindev/rock-5b/blob/main/debian/make_debian_img.sh#L105
+This Debian ARM64 Linux image is built directly from official packages using the Debian [Debootstrap](https://wiki.debian.org/Debootstrap) utility, see: https://github.com/inindev/rock-5b/blob/main/debian/make_debian_img.sh#L102

-Most patches are directly available from the Debian repos using the built-in ```apt``` package manager, see: https://github.com/inindev/rock-5b/blob/main/debian/make_debian_img.sh#L341
+Most patches are directly available from the Debian repos using the built-in ```apt``` package manager, see: https://github.com/inindev/rock-5b/blob/main/debian/make_debian_img.sh#L337
+* Note: The kernel in this bundle is custom and will not get updates from debian.

 <br/>